Vanilla Planifolia - Plan Physiology and Growth

 Now the CAM plants, plants such as cactuses, pineapples, desert plants and my own vanilla Planifolia plant.
 The CAM plant works at its best in hot conditions but particularly in dry conditions.
 The stomata only opens at night, during daytime it is too hot and loses too much water.
 So, the process goes like this; at night the stomata is open --> it takes up a lot of CO2 --> this is turned into a 4 carbon molecule and is stored.

-the stored 4 carbon molecules are used for the photosynthesis here you use it in the same way as C3 plants.
+then during daytime, the stomata closes --> the stored 4 carbon molecules are used for the photosynthesis here you use it in the same way as C3 plants.

 Vanilla is, as I already mentioned in one of my previous posts, a perennial plant, it keeps on going, it lives for 3 or more years, so it does not have a life cycle of just one year.

 Climate change is a big issue for the future of our planet.
 The vanilla production is also evolved in a bad way due to climate change.
 The situation in Madagascar is particularly worrying since the country provides more than 2/3 of the global volume.
 Besides hurricanes, by which Madagascar is hit often, they are also affected by unusually long rains which disadvantage the sufficient flowering for the harvest of for example 2015, it was almost halved.
-A solution for it, I dont know it yet, but thats an interesting topic for next time!
+A solution for it, I don’t know it yet, but that’s an interesting topic for next time!

 References